pu-cc/gm_gpio_ringosc/README.md

 For the test setup we will be using and modifying the official GateMate FPGA development board.
 To be more precise, the board is not permanently fitted with an FPGA, but has a socket with which the FPGA is connected to the board by applying  a contact pressure.
 This wil be particularly helpful if chips are damaged during the test and need to be replaced.
 The board already features several voltage regulators for different GPIO voltages, which can usually be switched via jumper settings on the banks.
 Fortunately, there is already a controller configured for 3.3V.
 On the evaluation board, it is exclusively used for the Pmod-compatible level shifters.

 To test for operation at 3.3V with a sufficient margin, we configure the regulator to the absolute maximum continuous rating of 3.6V that is specified in JESD8-5A.01.
-To achieve this, it is required to set `R1` and `R2` for the feedback loop of the [MPM3833C](https://www.monolithicpower.com/en/mpm3833c.html) as follows:
+To achieve this, it is required to set `R1=100k` and `R2=20k` for the feedback loop of the [MPM3833C](https://www.monolithicpower.com/en/mpm3833c.html):

 | V_out (V) | R1 (kOhm) | R2 (kOhm) |